okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/create-guide/index.md

 title: Prepare a customer-facing configuration guide
 ---

-A configuration guide helps your customers understand how to configure your app in Okta to meet their needs.
+A configuration guide helps your customers understand how to configure your Okta integration to work with your cloud application.

 You need to provide a configuration guide as part of the OIN submission process.
 Your guide is provided to administrators through the Okta Admin Console.
 Okta checks your document for general adherence to the configuration guide instructions.
-After your app is published to the OIN, you can make the link public or customer‐accessible.
+After your integration is published to the OIN, you can make the link public or customer‐accessible.

 You can create the guide in whatever format works best for you: a Web page, a Google or Word doc, or a PDF are all acceptable.